LadyZeefa/Above-the-Clouds/README.md

 ## Preamble

 _Above the Clouds_ is a NSFW Visual overhaul of _Final Fantasy 7 Remake Intergrade_ for _Steam,_ featuring your choice of nudity level (from extreme to subtle) and a revamp of the difficulty for a more engaging experience.
-A a SFW profile for those who can't handle the heat.
+Also a SFW profile for those who can't handle the heat.

 #### More Information